UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

     You can find your credentials in the UKCloud Portal by clicking your username in the top right hand corner and selecting API.

-3. Find your vCNS Edges by entering the following command:

-        $Gateways = Search-Cloud -QueryType EdgeGateway

-4. Inspect the `$Gateways` variable and identify the edge for which you want to export configuration data.

-5. Retrieve the configuration data for your chosen edge.

-    For example, to retrieve configuration data for the first edge in the `$Gateways` variable, enter the following command:

-        $Config = Get-EdgeConfig -EdgeGateway $Gateways[0]

-6. Inspect the `$Config` variable.
-It will have the following properties:

-        $Config.Firewall = All the firewall rules
-        $Config.NAT = All the NAT rules
-        $Config.LoadBalancer = All load balancer rules
-        $Config.DHCP = All DHCP pools

-7. You can export this data to a CSV file, by entering a command such as:

-        $Config.Firewall | Export-csv -path c:\users\myaccount\desktop\firewallrules.csv

-        $Config.Nat | Export-csv -path c:\users\myaccount\desktop\natrules.csv -notypeinformation

-8. Copy the following function and paste it into your PowerCLI shell:
+3. Copy the following function and paste it into your PowerCLI shell:

     ```
     Function Get-EdgeConfig ($EdgeGateway)